SPECFEM/specfem3d/doc/README_gravityPerturbation bis.txt

 Input file format
 -----------------

-The format of the "gravity_stations" input file is as follows:
+The format of the "gravity_stations" input file is:

 n	dt_gap
 x1	y1	z1